ndangelo/type/_posts/docs/2016-04-25-east-jekyll.markdown

 ## Deployment

-To install locally, more to the theme root and run `bundle install` to install the dependencies, then run `jekyll serve` to start the jekyll server.
+To install locally, more to the theme root and run `bundle install` to install the dependencies, then run `jekyll serve` to start the Jekyll server.

 I would recommend checking the [Deployment methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.